ritchie46/ritchievink.com/content/post/normalizing_flows.md

 \end{bmatrix}$$
 </div>

-The dimensions of the probability distributions may not change due to the transformation, thus $f: \mathbb{R}^m \mapsto \mathbb{R}^m$ leading to a square jacobian matrix $m \times m$.
+The dimensions of the probability distribution may not change due to the transformation, thus $f: \mathbb{R}^m \mapsto \mathbb{R}^m$ leading to a square jacobian matrix $m \times m$.
 From a square matrix, we can determine the determinant.
 The determinant of a matrix $A$ tells us how much an N-dimensional volume is scaled by applying the transformation $A$.
 For N-dimensions, eq. $\eqref{Py}$ is written with the determinant jacobian matrix.

 <div>
 \begin{eqnarray}